-On Saturday, The Daily Telegraph in partnership with Carlton United Breweries, Woolworths (BWS) and the National Rugby League (NRL) offered its readers a free limited edition Victoria Bitter (VB) Blues can.
+The Daily Telegraph, in partnership with Carlton United Breweries, Woolworths (BWS) and the National Rugby League (NRL) recently ran a promotion offering readers a free limited edition Victoria Bitter (VB) Blues can.

-In a letter of complaint to NRL Chief Executive Todd Greenberg, Ella, who has worked in the alcohol and other drug sector for 19 years in NSW, says he is concerned about the impact the promotion will have on impressionable young people and sport fans of all ages.
+In a letter of complaint to NRL Chief Executive Todd Greenberg, Steve Ella, who has worked in the alcohol and other drug sector for 19 years, says he is concerned about the impact the promotion will have on impressionable young people and sport fans of all ages.

-FARE, of which Steve Ella is a Director, also lodged a formal complaint against the free VB NSW Blues can promotion with the NSW Department of Justice, stating the promotion breaches three separate sections of the NSW Liquor Act 2007.
+FARE also lodged a formal complaint with the NSW Department of Justice, stating the promotion breaches three separate sections of the NSW Liquor Act 2007.